 Changes in elevation

-Unlike asphalt and as I mentioned above, here we have the handicap of unevenness.
-Therefore, try to go at a pace that suits it, that is, go faster on flat terrain and try to slow down when you are in the middle of ascending or descending the mountain.
+Unlike road running and as mentioned above, here we have the challenge of elevation changes.
+Therefore, try to adapt your pace accordingly – go faster on flat terrain and ease off when climbing or descending.

 Variations of pace

-You will get used to aspects such as taking the shorter stride, running more depending on how you feel and not on established times or distances (the duration will depend on the difficulty of the terrain), controlling your progress on the downhills , support your hands on some very steep climbs...
+You'll need to get used to aspects like taking shorter strides, running more according to how you feel rather than set times or distances (duration will depend on terrain difficulty), controlling your speed on descents, using your hands on steep climbs...

 Running in the mountains